SomaticLabs/SwiftyZorb/README.md

 Contributions to this project should conform to the [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) and [this style guide](https://github.com/github/swift-style-guide).

+## Documentation

+To learn about code documentation for Swift, check out [this guide](http://nshipster.com/swift-documentation/)

+We build our documentation pages with [Jazzy](https://github.com/realm/jazzy), to create docs from your well commented code, just run `jazzy`

 ## License

 The SwiftyZorb is released under the [GPL license](https://github.com/SomaticLabs/SwiftyZorb/blob/master/LICENSE).